 1. Make sure your finances are in good shape

 For many people, buying a house is the largest purchase they will ever make.
 With mortgages commonly paid over a 30 year period, it’s a huge investment of both time and money.
 Because of this, it’s crucial for potential buyers to be in good financial standing before committing to a mortgage.

-As a Christian lender, Fellowship Home Loans carefully assesses each would-be buyer to make sure a mortgage wouldn’t create a financial hardship for them.
+As a reliable lender, Fellowship Home Loans carefully assesses each would-be buyer to make sure a mortgage wouldn’t create a financial hardship for them.

 2. Explore down payment programs